IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 h.Set("Authorization", token)
 ```

-For more details of the API, refer to docs of [bluemix/configuration/core_config](https://godoc.org/github.com/IBM-Cloud/ibm-cloud-cli-sdk/bluemix/configuration/core_config).
+For more details of the API, refer to docs of [core_config](https://godoc.org/github.com/IBM-Cloud/ibm-cloud-cli-sdk/bluemix/configuration/core_config).

-If you want to fetch the token by yourselve, refer to [bluemix/authentication/iam](https://godoc.org/github.com/IBM-Cloud/ibm-cloud-cli-sdk/bluemix/authentication/iam) and [bluemix/authentication/uaa](https://godoc.org/github.com/IBM-Cloud/ibm-cloud-cli-sdk/bluemix/authentication/uaa).
+If you want to fetch the token by yourselve, refer to API docs for [iam](https://godoc.org/github.com/IBM-Cloud/ibm-cloud-cli-sdk/bluemix/authentication/iam) and [uaa](https://godoc.org/github.com/IBM-Cloud/ibm-cloud-cli-sdk/bluemix/authentication/uaa).

 ## 6. Utility for Unit Testing